turbofandude/node-pushserver/README.md

 +  Read [Apple's Notification guide](https://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) to know how to get your certificates for APN.

 + Please refer to node-apn's [documentation](https://github.com/argon/node-apn) to see all the available parameters and find how to convert your certificates into the expected format.

++ The MPNS system is very lightweight and limited, in this instance.

 #### Dynamic configuration